navidJadid/openease_frontend_development/README.md

      git submodule update
      ```

      As implied above, you do not need to fork all the submodules if you do not want to develop them.
-In that case they will just have a downstream from our repositories, but remember: since you do not have write access you will not have upstream for that respective repository.
+In that case those will just have a downstream from our repositories, but remember: since you do not have write access you will not have upstream for those respective repositories.

 ##### 3. Working with the repository correctly
 Pushing and pulling changes from the main repository works as usual.
 So let's see how to do the same for the submodules: